- What is RCPCH EQIP?

 We gave hands-on support during and between these events to help teams design their interventions.

 Our video explains more:

 What do we mean by a team?

-For this reason, we ask that every service interested in applying identifies all staff members who regularly contribute to the delivery of their paediatric epilepsy service who are willing to commit to participating in all of the training events and that they undertake the improvement work together.
-It is really important that everyone is on board and fully committed – half hearted commitment will compromise your team’s chances of success!
+For this reason, in the pilot we asked that each service identify all staff members who regularly contribute to the delivery of their paediatric epilepsy service who were willing to commit to participating in all of the training events and that they undertake the improvement work together.
+It was really important that everyone was on board and fully committed – half-hearted participation would compromise the team’s chances of success!

 What is the cost of participating?

 The pilot was free to all participant paediatric epilepsy service teams except for travel.

 The pilot's training events took place in the Midlands, at a location with good transport links.

 How did the pilot's residential training weekend work?